-About a year ago I joined Pinterest because I loved the idea of collecting and sharing positive affirmations, beautiful and joyful words and pictures.
-Who doesn’t need more of that?
+About a year ago I joined Pinterest because I loved the idea of collecting and sharing positive affirmations, beautiful thoughts, joyful words and inspirational pictures.
+Who would’t want more of that?
 I found that this particular pin received quite a bit of response.

 “When you’re comparing yourself to someone else, you’re saying that what you have isn’t good enough.
 That’s such negative energy”. – Cameron Diaz